 Costs based on annual usage calculations broken down into quarterly payments.
 Calculations based on statistics from AER for a five-person household on the SA Power Networks network.
 January 2017.

-This time the highest discount wins the day, with Origin the cheapest option of the two in South Australia.
+This time the highest discount wins the day, with Origin working out to be around $40/quarter cheaper than Red Energy in South Australia.
 Find out who is the cheapest electricity retailer overall in Adelaide with our latest cost comparison report.

 Households between Gympie, Toowoomba and Tweed Heads in South East Queensland can choose their retailer, be it Origin, Red Energy or some other company.
 Origin has slightly fewer energy deals on offer in the Brisbane area compared to other states, with no fixed rate plan on offer.